A complete application consists of the following documents:

 Certification of Available Finances

 All applicants are required by the U.S. Government to certify that they can provide adequate funding to cover the cost of a U.S. education.
-Final admission to Creighton University cannot be authorized and an I-20 issued until the Office of International Programs verifies the applicant’s complete Undergraduate Student Certification of Available Finances Form.
+Final admission to Creighton University cannot be authorized and an I-20 issued until the Office of Admissions verifies the applicant’s complete Undergraduate Student Certification of Available Finances Form.

 Matteo Ricci Scholarships for International Students